 Holding these reverse auctions via e-procurement is crucial to the success of the auction.

-Reverse Auction Services Have A Certified Success Rate
+Reverse Auction Tools Have A Certified Success Rate

 Short-term contracts are perfect for implementing a reverse auction as they do not get any benefits from strategic relationships.
 Suppliers are easily replaceable in these kinds of contracts, with little to no impact on the business.